José Abrego

-José Abrego (3 Mar 1813 – 3 April 1878) arrived in Alta California in 1834 as a member of Compania Cosmopolitan A, part of the Hijar-Padrés colony.
+José Abrego (3 Mar 1813 – 3 April 1878) was a 19th-century Californian merchant.
+He arrived in Alta California in 1834 as a member of Compania Cosmopolitan A, part of the Hijar-Padrés colony.
 It was led by José Maria Hijar and Don José Maria Padrés.
-Abrego became a merchant in Monterey, California and held a variety of political offices.
+Abrego became a merchant in Monterey, California, and held a variety of political offices.
 He served as treasurer of the territory from 1839 to 1846.
 After the Mexican–American War, he continued to operate as a merchant.
 He became very wealthy and built a home that is still preserved in Monterey.

 Abrego was born in Mexico City, Mexico.
 He married Maria Josefa Casilda Aniceta Estrada, a native Californio born in Monterey, in about 1836.
 She was half-sister of California Governor Juan Bautista Alvarado.
 He died in 1878.
 One of his sons, Abimael, married Adelaida Leese, daughter of Rosalia Vallejo.

 Arrival in Alta California

-On August 17, 1833 and on April 16, 1834, the Diputacion Territorial (legislature) of Alta California passed legislation to secularize the California missions.
+On August 17, 1833, and on April 16, 1834, the Diputación de Alta California (legislature) passed legislation to secularize the California missions.
 In Mexico, acting Mexican president Valentín Gómez Farías, a liberal reformer, appointed José María de Híjar and D. José María Padrés to lead a group of 239 colonists to establish secular control of Alta California.
 Híjar, a wealthy landowner, was appointed governor to replace Figueroa, and Padrés, an army officer, was appointed military commander.
 The colonists were farmers and artisans, and were volunteers carefully selected by Farías.
 His objective was to modernize and strengthen Mexican rule over California, as a bulwark against the growing influence of Russia and the United States.

 José Figueroa, governor of Alta California, was charged with secularizing the Francisco mission lands.
 He was determined that one-half of the mission lands should be held in trust for the indigenous people.
 Rumors circulated from Mexico that the Hijar was intent on taking the mission estates, and that Padrés had selected administrators from among his companions to oversee the remaining mission lands.
 They believed the arriving settlers were planning to take possession of the mission lands.
 Figueroa decided not to wait, and on August 9, 1834, approved a secularization program written by José Antonio Carrillo.

 The Morelos arrived in San Diego on September 1, 1833, and La Natalie in Monterey on September 25.
 Híjar, who was in Los Angeles, believed he was to be the military governor.
 Padrés thought he would become the civilian governor.
 A horseback courier from Mexico arrived in Monterey before the colonists.
 All soon learned from the courier that Antonio López de Santa Anna had become President of Mexico and that José Figueroa was still governor of Alta California.
 Some members of the Híjar-Padrés colony launched a brief rebellion against Figueroa in Los Angeles, which failed.
 Figueroa had Híjar and Padrés arrested, and Híjar and his most loyal associates were sent back to Mexico.
 Abrego, Ignacio Coronel, José Noé, and Agustín Olvera, among others, stayed and contributed to California's success and growth.